Bleeding Disorders and Thrombosis Events

 - El Paso patients are subject to the same eligibility rules

 Applications are mailed out by each HTC to eligible individuals approximately the middle of April.
 The deadline for submitting the application will be in June and will be on the application.
 If you have not received an application and are eligible to attend, please contact your HTC.
-All participating HTCs are listed on the "Links and Contacts" page.
+All participating HTCs are listed on the "Resources & Links" page.